-This fall, UVA neurosurgeons Chris Shaffrey, MD, and Justin Smith, MD, PhD, were named among the 18 best spine surgeons in North America by Orthopedics This Week.
+This fall, UVA neurosurgeon Justin Smith, MD, PhD, was named among the 18 best spine surgeons in North America by Orthopedics This Week.
 Becker’s Hospital Review also honored UVA Spine Center and the Department of Neurosurgery by including UVA on its 2014 list of 100 hospitals (the top 2 percent nationally) with great spine and neurosurgery programs.
 This national recognition can be attributed, in part, to the Medical Center’s ongoing commitment to comprehensive and cutting-edge care sustained by the recruitment of leading practitioners in the fields of neurosurgery and orthopaedics.

 UVA Spine Center recently welcomed more new providers to its award-winning team, including Dennis Vollmer, MD (profiled here), Anuj Singla, MD, and Hamid Hassanzadeh, MD.
 To UVA, they bring expertise in advanced surgical techniques and insight into managing complex spinal deformities that will only strengthen UVA Spine Center’s ability to care for its patients.

 Anuj Singla, MD, completed three fellowships — the most recent at UVA — giving him combined training in orthopaedics, neurosurgical spine surgery and pediatric spine surgery.
 “The spine, as a specialty, has always been an area of common interest to both orthopaedic surgeons and neurosurgeons.
 However, the training in either specialty has traditionally been distinct,” he says.
 “Because I have had training in both orthopaedics and neurosurgery, I feel I can surpass the barrier and take a comprehensive approach to spine care.”